camunda-community-hub/camunda8-greenfield-installation/README.md

 TODO: need to document steps to create k8s cluster on Google Cloud

+## Kind (local developement environment)

+It's possible to use `kind` to experiment with kubernetes on your local developer laptop, but please keep in mind that Kubernetes is not really intended to be run on a single machine.
+That being said, this can be handy for learning and experimenting with Kubernetes.

+1. Make sure to install Docker Desktop (https://www.docker.com/products/docker-desktop/)

+2. Make sure that `kind` is installed (https://kind.sigs.k8s.io/)

+3. Use `Makefile` inside the `kind` directory to create a k8s cluster.
+Again, keep in mind that this is a weird, emulated kubernetes cluster.

+       cd kind
+       make k8s

 # Installing Camunda Environment

 At this point, you have a Kubernetes Cluster on a cloud provider of your choice.
 The next step is to start up a camunda